saltlucas/quiet-curtains/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

 1. The Yoast SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The fully configurable XML sitemap for Yoast SEO.
+2. Example of the SEO analysis functionality.
+3. Example of the readability analysis functionality.
+4. Overview of site-wide SEO problems and possible improvements.
+5. Control over which features you want to use.
-3. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
-4. Example of the SEO analysis functionality.
-5. Example of the readability analysis functionality.
-6. The advanced section of the Yoast SEO meta box.

 == Changelog ==

+= 7.5.1 =
+Release Date: May 16th, 2018

+Bugfixes:
+* Fixes a bug where the auto-generating of the slug did not work as expected due to persisting of the post name too agressively.

-= 6.2.0 =
+= 7.5.0 =
-Release Date: January 23rd, 2018
+Release Date: May 15th, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Adds the passive voice assessment for French.
-* Adds the passive voice assessment for Spanish.
+* Adds readability analysis for Russian.
-* Simplifies the feedback message for the assessment that checks whether subheadings contain the keyword.
+* Improves accessibility.

 Bugfixes:

-* Security hardening through stricter code checks.
-* Reduces the number of times the content analysis is refreshed on page load.
+* Fixes a bug where images with specific aspect ratios where removed from OpenGraph consideration.
+This was causing unexpected results with Facebook sharing.
+The aspect ratio check has been removed completely.
-* Fixes a bug where relative URLs were not counted as internal links in the internal link assessment.
+* Fixes a bug where sentences ending in multiple sentence marks, exclamation marks or ellipses were treated as multiple sentences.
-* Fixes a bug where Premium users would be shown ads when following a certain path through the SEO menu.
+* Fixes a bug where attempting to get Yoast SEO options in multi-site, would result in wrong values being returned.
-* Fixes a bug where the method of setting the title and meta description templates for the WooCommerce shop page would not work anymore.
+* Fixes a bug where the sitemap styling could not be loaded when the Site domain differs from the Admin domain.
+* Fixes a bug where the admin bar still used old copy: Dashboard has been renamed to General.

-= 6.1.1 =
+= 7.4.2 =
-Release Date: January 10th, 2018
+Release Date: May 3rd, 2018

 Bugfixes:
+* Fixes automatic image size detection for OpenGraph images.
+When an image was used that was too large, we wouldn't output the `og:image` tag.
+That is now fixed.

-* Fixes a bug where sitemaps could not be generated when there one or more galleries in the content.
+* Fixes a bug where portrait images where not allowed for the OpenGraph image.

+= 7.4.1 =
+Release Date: May 2nd, 2018

+Bugfixes:
+* Re-adds `wpseo_opengraph_image_size` filter.
+This will completely override any automatic size determination our code does.
+This filter now also applies to all ways an `og:image` can be determined: In the content, as a featured image or as set in our Facebook image setting.
+* Fixes an unintended backwards incompatible change which caused "Warning: Illegal string offset ‘url’ in".
+* Fixes an unintended change which caused SVGs to be included in consideration for the `og:image` tag.
+SVG images are not allowed by Facebook, so these should never be used in the `og:image` tag.

-= 6.1.0 =
+= 7.4.0 =
-Release Date: January 9th, 2018
+Release Date: May 1st, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Replaces any Yoast domain URLs with shortlink alternatives.
+* Adds OpenGraph image dimension-meta tags for more images.
+* Excludes images from being used in OpenGraph meta tags, if the image is larger than 2MB.
+* Adds caching for images found in a post to reduce load.
+* Adds image alt tag to the OpenGraph output, using the meta tag `og:image:alt`.
+* Adds the `is_post_type_viewable` WordPress function to improve support for the `wpseo_accessible_post_types` filters.

 Bugfixes:

-* Fixes a bug where the internal links aren't recognized when the `site_url` is not the same as the `home_url`.
+* Fixes a bug where a non-array value causes a fatal error when `cron_schedules` filter has been executed.
-* Fixes a bug where the user locale is not used for the Help Center when it is different from the site locale.
+* Fixes a bug where not all database tables were removed when a subsite was deleted in a multisite environment.
+* Fixes a bug where deleting multiple posts might cause performance issues.
+Props to [Moeini](https://github.com/abolfazl-moeini).

+Other:
-* Removes unsupported PHP 5.2 arguments in an `array_unique` call in the Term image sitemap.
+* Introduces a message, warning about dropping of PHP 5.2 support in an upcoming version.
-* Removes unsupported PHP 5.3 arguments in a `json_encode` call in the notification functionality.
-* Added support for locales without territory (examples: et, fi) - Props [Peeter Marvet](https://github.com/petskratt).
-* Added support support for 3-letter language codes (example: rhg) - Props [Peeter Marvet](https://github.com/petskratt).
-* Fixes a JavaScript compatibility issue by prefixing the webpack jsonP function with `yoast` - Props [Raitis Sevelis from Visual Composer](https://visualcomposer.io/).
+* Alters the configuration service text in the Configuration Wizard when a user is already running Yoast SEO Premium.
+Previously the text contained a reference to getting a bundled copy of Premium, even if the user was already running Premium.

 = Earlier versions =

-For the changelog of earlier versions, please refer to the separate changelog.txt file.
+For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog